 “Hear now My words: If there is a prophet among you, I, the LORD, shall make Myself known to him in a vision.
 I shall speak with him in a dream.

 “Not so, with My servant Moses, He is faithful in all My household; With him, I SPEAK MOUTH TO MOUTH, Even openly, and not in dark sayings, And he beholds the form of the LORD.
 Why then were you not afraid to speak against My servant, against Moses?”

 So the anger of the LORD burned against them and He departed.
 But when the cloud had withdrawn from over the tent, behold, Miriam was leprous, as white as snow” (Numbers 12:6-10 NASB).

 When the cloud lifted from above the tent.
 Miriam’s skin was leprous–white as snow.

-Jewish tradition teaches that “tzara’at is not leprosy but rather a serious spiritual malady caused by hatred without cause.
+Jewish tradition teaches that “tzara’at is not leprosy, but rather a severe spiritual malady caused by hatred without cause.
 We begin to hate someone in our heart.
 We may think we don’t.
 We may have even convinced ourselves that when we prayed for our Father to help us forgive them, all the bitterness, and hatred ceased.
 Then times goes by, and as we are placing our groceries in the checkout lane, we look up and see them standing idly behind us.
-We force a smile and nod but inside we are cringing.
+We force a smile and nod, but inside we are cringing.

-Leprosy struck Miriam and it also struck kings.
+Leprosy struck Miriam, and it also afflicted kings.